Seals on Countryfile

 Editing took place soon after filming and a few fact checking emails later and the segment was ready to go on air.
 It was great to see our input alongside coverage of Hannah and Duncan from Marine Discovery outlining best ‘at sea’ practice and Jen from the RSPB sharing the good news story of how raising awareness can help a species….the Cornish chough.

-To see for yourself, click here to watch the Countryfile episode (seals feature at 36 minutes)
+To see for yourself, click here to watch the Countryfile episode (seals feature at 36 minutes) in the Mount’s Bay, Cornwall programme.

 For access to our Seal Research Trust key resources on disturbance, follow this link (click here)